maximiliankaske/fast-forward/_posts/welcome.md

 }
 ```

+I also want to automatically retrieve informations about the

+- _Timestamp_ 📅
+- _Location_ 🗺
-I also want to automatically retrieve informations about the _Date_ 📅, _Location_ 🗺 and the _Device Metadata_ 📱 from the request so I don't have to worry about it.
+- _Device Metadata_ 📱

+from the request so I don't have to worry about it.

 And after checking the feedback, it would be good to archive them to keep track of what has been seen and revised or not.
 So therefore, we have an archive bucket to but old feedbacks in.